tino415/programin-language-2/README.md

 Variables are divided into local and global,

-To define gloval variable you have to assing value to it like:
+To define gloval variable you have to assign value to it like:

     \a = 3